Summary

 2000s

 Shelby was highly critical of CIA Director George Tenet in the aftermath of the September 11 attacks.[24]
 From 2003 until 2007, he chaired the Senate Committee on Banking, Housing and Urban Affairs.[25]
-As of 2022,[26] he is a member of the Appropriations Committee and chaired its subcommittee on Commerce, Justice and Science[27] and was formerly a member of the Special Committee on Aging.[citation needed] He lost his chairmanships in 2007 when Democrats regained control of the Senate.
+As of 2022,[26] he was a member of the Appropriations Committee and chaired its subcommittee on Commerce, Justice and Science[27] and was formerly a member of the Special Committee on Aging.[citation needed] He lost his chairmanships in 2007 when Democrats regained control of the Senate.

 In 2004, a federal investigation concluded that Shelby revealed classified information to the media while a member of the Senate Intelligence Committee.[28]
 Specifically, he revealed classified information on June 19, 2002, to Carl Cameron, the chief political correspondent on Fox News.
 The information consisted of two messages between Al-Qaeda operatives intercepted by the National Security Agency on September 10, 2001, but not translated until the day after the attacks—"the match is about to begin" and "tomorrow is zero hour."
 The Department of Justice declined to file criminal charges against Shelby and transferred the case to the Senate Ethics Committee.
 In 2005 the committee concluded its probe into the leak.[29]